Please browse the below topics for information that helps you understand your rights and responsibilities at SM TAFE while you study.

 Before you lodge a Formal VET Academic Appeal

-- Meet with the course coordinator and/or your lecturer for an informal review to discuss your concerns.
+- Meet with the Head of Programs and/or your lecturer for an informal review to discuss your concerns.

 If you are dissatisfied with the outcome of the informal review, then you may lodge a formal VET academic appeal.